lanl/hippynn/docs/source/examples/hyperopt.rst

 ----------------

 Ax is a package that can perform Bayesian optimization.
-With the given parameter range, a set of initial trials are generated.
+With the given parameter range, a set of initial trials is generated.
 Then based on the metrics returned from these trials, new test parameters are generated.
 By default, this Ax workflow can only be performed sequentially.
-We can combine Ray and Ax to utilize multiple GPU on the same node.
+We can combine Ray and Ax to utilize multiple GPUs on the same node.
 Ray interfaces with Ax to pull trial parameters and then automatically distribute the trials to available resources.
-With this, we can perform asynchronous parallelized hyperparameter optimization.
+With this, we can perform an asynchronous parallelized hyperparameter optimization.

 Create an Ax experiment